josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 > **synthetic system purchased → physical competence assumed.**

-This is not an argument against technology.

-It is an argument for validating technology against the human task.

 ---

-## 24. 🧠 The Human Is Part Of The Safety System
+## 34. 🧠 The Human Is Part Of The Safety System

-Technology programmes create another information problem.

-A system may be:
+A training system can be:

-- technically impressive;
+- technologically impressive;
 - contractually deliverable;
-- cheaper per training event;
+- cheaper per event;
 - attractive in a demonstration;
-- measurable;
+- highly measurable;
-- modern;
-- visually persuasive.
+- very modern.

-None of those facts establishes that it prepares the eventual operator adequately.
+None of those establishes that it prepares the eventual operator adequately.

-The people who incur the operational morbidity and mortality risk possess relevant information.
+The people who incur the operational risk possess relevant information.

-That does not mean the most junior operator gets a veto over procurement.
+That does not mean every trainee gets a procurement veto.

-It means questions such as these belong inside evaluation:
+It means evaluation should ask:

-- What does this system genuinely help you practise?
+- What does this genuinely help you practise?
 - What does it fail to reproduce?
-- Which skills transfer into live activity?
+- Which skills transfer?
 - Which do not?
-- Does it make subsequent live training safer?
+- Does it make later live training safer?
-- What mistakes appear when people transition from synthetic to live activity?
+- Which mistakes appear at the synthetic-to-live boundary?
-- What would still need to be practised physically before deployment?
+- What still requires physical practice?

-If an instructor repeatedly observes a failure at the synthetic-to-live boundary, that is not merely customer feedback.
+If instructors repeatedly observe a failure at that boundary, that is not merely:

+> **customer feedback.**

-It may be hazard information.
+It may be:

+> **hazard information.**

-Human feedback is therefore part of:
+Human feedback belongs inside:

 - training validation;
 - procurement;